-Ascendigo serves local, regional and national populations of youth and adults across the autism spectrum through experiential, community-based learning opportunities to enhance their health, abilities, personal growth and social engagement.
+Ascendigo serves local, regional and national populations of youth and adults across the autism spectrum through experiential, community-based learning opportunities to enhance their health, personal growth and social engagement.

 Ascendigo is a non-profit organization based in the Roaring Fork Valley near Aspen, Colorado that takes full advantage of the valley’s unmatched natural facilities and its charitable community and organizations to offer physical, experiential, and collaborative activities to persons on the autism spectrum.

 Beginning in 2004 with our summer sports camp, Ascendigo has since expanded to include a winter ski/ snowboard camp, private ski/ snowboard lessons with specially-trained Aspen Ski Company professionals, skiing and snowboarding lessons in collaboration with Aspen’s renowned Aspen Valley Ski and Snowboard Club, a weekend program that offers recreational activities throughout the school year, and an adult work program.